thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

 Everything in this class has something to do with invitations.
-You could make
+We could make
 the blunt assessment that this class obeys SRP, because it will only change when
 invitation-related functionality changes.
 However, looking more carefully at how
 invitations are implemented, several other reasons to change can be identified: